MethodsAndPractices/vsteam/.docs/Get-VSTeamSetting.md

 ## PARAMETERS

 ### -BackLogIteration
-If specified, only the BackLog Iteration information is returned.
+If specified, only the backlog-iteration information is returned.

 ```yaml
 Type: SwitchParameter